-Gotham, however, is still at risk of super-villainry, so up steps the usually supporting cast of Bat family members: Bat girl, Robin, Nightwing and Red Hood.
+The city is, however, still at risk of super-villainry, so up steps the usually supporting cast of Bat family members: Batgirl, Robin, Nightwing and Red Hood.

 Players get to take on each of the characters (sometimes two at once, in co-op), with different abilities at their disposal.

 Batgirl (Barbara Gordon, who was previously Oracle) is the most like Batman himself, with an array of martial art skills.

 Nightwing is the first Robin, Dick Grayson, who wields dual Escrima Sticks to help take out enemies.

 Red Hood is also a former Robin, Jason Todd, who is more fond of using guns and tech to get his way.
 His appearance provides further proof that Gotham Knights is not set in the Arkham universe, as Todd turned out to be the eponymous Arkham Knight in that timeline.

 Finally, a more recent Robin, Tim Drake, is more stealth focused than the others.

 They will have to take on several key villains from the comic books, including Mr Freeze (seen in the gameplay walkthrough below) and, as revealed in the latest trailer, the shadowy figures of the Court of Owls.

 While Gotham Knights is not based in the Batman Arkham universe, it features similar gameplay - as evidenced by a walkthrough video released during DC FanDome.